developerpiru/TRACS/README.md

 Please see the instructions below for your operating system for the best way to get started.

 ## Local machine or cloud\remote server (headless servers)
-First you must decide if you will run TRACS on a local machine with access to its graphical desktop, or if you will use a remote server\computer.
-If you already have a computer that you can access locally and get to the operating system's GUI desktop, continue below to see instructions for that respective operating system.
+First you need to decide if you will run TRACS on a **local machine** with access to its GUI desktop, or if you will use a **headless\remote\cloud server**.
 If you plan on running TRACS on a remote\cloud server running Linux, you will first need to setup its GUI desktop in order to use TRACS.
 This is a one time setup process.
+You can also use a remote Windows or Mac OS cloud server.

+As with any high-throughput sequencing analysis method, the more powerful the computer, the faster TRACS tasks will complete.
+We therefore recommend the use of cloud servers whenever possible, such as [Amazon AWS](https://aws.amazon.com/), [Google Cloud Platform (GCP)](https://cloud.google.com/), or [Microsoft Azure](https://azure.microsoft.com/).
+You may also use [Mac in Cloud](https://www.macincloud.com/), [XCloud](https://xcloud.me/), or [MacStadium](https://www.macstadium.com/) for Mac OS cloud servers.

+A Linux server running Ubuntu 18.04 LTS is recommended for AWS and GCP.
+If you are unfamiliar with Linux, you can also use a Windows 10 Pro instance on Azure and install TRACS using Docker.
+In Azure, select a [Dv3 or Ev3 CPU which supports Nested Virtualization](https://azure.microsoft.com/en-us/blog/introducing-the-new-dv3-and-ev3-vm-sizes/) so that you can use Docker.
+At this time, AWS does not support Nested Virtualization while [GCP supports it on Linux only](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances).

+## Using TRACS natively or in a Docker container
+Secondly, you need to decide whether you will run **TRACS natively** on your local or remote server, or if you will run it inside a **Docker container** (a VM instance).
+Our Docker container provides a ready-to-go virtual instance with TRACS and all of its required components installed.
+All you have to do is download and build the container (a one time step).
+Of course, you must have Docker isntalled.
+This will allow you to run TRACS on Windows, Linux, or Mac OS.

+You can also install TRACS natively without the need for Docker in Linux and Mac OS.
+To do this, you must have Python 3.6+ installed, along with Bowtie2, Cutadapt, and MAGeCK 0.5.5.

+---
+## Select your desired installation method
 + Install on Local computer
 	+ Install TRACS natively
 	+ Install TRACS Docker container
 + Install on headless\remote\cloud server
 	+ Install TRACS natively
 	+ Install TRACS Docker container

-## Using TRACS in a Docker container
-The easiet way to install TRACS (and all of its required components) is to use our Docker container.
-This container image contains all of the required components to run TRACS and only requires that you have Docker installed on your operating system (Windows, Linux, or Mac OS).

-## Using TRACS natively in host operating system
-You can also install TRACS natively without the need for Docker in Linux and Mac OS.
-To do this, you must have Python 3.6+ installed, along with Bowtie2, Cutadapt, and MAGeCK 0.5.5.

-## Using TRACS on a headless server (a VM or cloud computing device)
-As with any highthroughput sequencing analysis method, the powerful the host computer, the faster TRACS tasks will complete.
-We recommend the use of cloud servers whenever possible, such as Amazon AWS, Google Cloud Platform (GCP), or Microsoft Azure.

-A Linux server running Ubuntu 18.04 LTS is recommended for AWS and GCP, but users unfamiliar with Linux can also use a Windows 10 Pro instance on Azure.
+---

 ### Using TRACS on a remote\cloud Linux server
 Since TRACS is a GUI program, it is critical that you have an X window system setup on your Linux VM.
-If you already have this setup and can connect to the Ubuntu desktop using VNC, you can skip this part and go to TRACS installation.
+If you already have this setup and you can connect to the Ubuntu desktop using VNC, you can skip this part and go to TRACS installation.

 #### Setting up VNC on Ubuntu
 1. Install VNC server and xfce4 components: